static-web-server/static-web-server/docs/content/platforms-architectures.md

 # Platforms & Architectures

-Currently only the following platforms and architectures are supported.
+Currently only the following platforms/architectures are supported.

 ## Linux